Stranger Things to The Celebrity Traitors: The best TV shows of 2025 in the UK

 Why you should stream it: Writer Milly Thomas and directors Charles Martin and Rebecca Rycroft do a sterling job of translating the chilly, brooding Scandi noir atmosphere to the West Country, helped by the truly disturbing premise of Erik Axl Sund’s source novel.
 As in the best crime dramas, nothing is what it seems and no one is to be trusted.
 The cast are excellent: Myles (Keeping Faith, We Hunt Together) and Scott (Irvine Welsh’s Crime, Vigil) are well versed in the genre and make the complicated police business look effortless.
 Propulsive, compelling and unsettling.

-Stream it now in Apps > ITVX.
+Stream series 14 in Apps > ITVX.
 Series 1-13 also available

 What it is: The final mystery for Brenda Blethyn’s much-loved dowdy detective as she bows out after well over a decade on our screens.